Setting up a Validator Node¶

 --from=test-key

-Over time it is possible that validators will want to adjust various settings about their nodes.
-This can be simple things like the associated website for a validator or more consequential actions like altering the commission rate.
+It is possible that validators will need to adjust various settings about their nodes over the time.
+This can be simple things, such as the associated website for a validator, or more consequential actions, like altering the commission rate.
+In either case, should a validator choose to make this update they would send an edit-validator transaction to the network.

 fetchd tx staking edit-validator